 Now, let me explain why I believe this is the most important question we can ask ourselves.

 When I go into client organizations to coach them with respect to some problem they have, and when we dig deep trying to uncover the root cause, I all too frequently find that the root of the problem can be traced to the lack of clear understanding and ownership of responsibilities and competency to carry out those responsibilities.

 Interestingly, one of the key competencies we all need that people don’t think about is the competency to observe each day on the job where one’s responsibilities come into play.
 We can be given a list of responsibilities, read them on a piece of paper, and think we know what the words mean, but then completely miss common situations that occur on the job where those responsibilities come into play.

-One quick example goes back to a technical lead I was coaching who viewed situations where his responsibilities came into play as interrupts to what he was doing.
-This related to mentoring junior software developers.
+One quick example goes back to a technical lead I was coaching who viewed situations where his responsibilities came into play as interruptions to what he was doing.
+This is related to mentoring junior software developers.

 In this case, part of the root of the problem was tied to the fact that the technical lead had taken on too much responsibility for software development tasks given his technical leadership responsibilities.
 Many of these situations just require a reminder at the right time which is what an on-the-job coach can provide.
 This is often the best way to help practitioners who have been given new responsibilities improve their competency at actually carrying out those responsibilities.
 You can’t get this kind of guidance from classroom training alone.

 But please don’t think I am saying we don’t need classroom training.
 There is still a place for classroom training although much of it can now be replaced with webinars allowing us to save on travel time and allowing us to provide that form of training to larger audiences in less time.
-This should drive the cost of the formal classroom type training down, which in turn should allow us to spend more of our training dollars where it can do the most good and I strongly believe that is in direct on-the-job team and individual coaching.
+This should drive the cost of the formal classroom-type training down, which in turn should allow us to spend more of our training dollars where it can do the most good.
+I strongly believe that is in direct on-the-job team and individual coaching.